 How much does a plumber cost to fix a toilet in the UK?

 Like most businesses, the cost depends on various factors for different businesses.
 Factors such as level of experience, distance of travel, business rates, and complexity of the job, will all play a part in how much it will cost.
+The cost of hiring a professional plumber for toilet repairs or other repairs can vary depending on the type of repair and the number of repairs needed, as many repairs are straightforward while others may be more complex.
 Most plumbing businesses charge around £60-£100 to fix a toilet, depending on the factors above.

 When faced with an issue with your toilet, a plumbing and drainage expert is always going to be your safest option to sort out any issue without making it worse.
 That being said, smaller problems can be resolved by yourself if you know how to do so.